rulodb/rulodb/README.md

 1. Have a look through GitHub issues labeled "good first issue".
 Read the contributing guide.
 2. For details on building RuloDB, see the "Build" section above.
 3. Create a fork of RuloDB and submit a pull request with your proposed changes.

+## License

+RuloDB is dual-licensed under the AGPLv3 and a commercial license:

+- AGPL-3.0 for open source use
+- Commercial license available for closed-source or proprietary use

+See [`LICENSE`](./LICENSE) and [`LICENSE-COMMERCIAL`](./LICENSE-COMMERCIAL) for details.

+To purchase a license or for compliance questions, send an email to [info@opcotech.com](mailto:info@opcotech.com).